 This educational tool features case studies of Canadian-recognized genocides, including the cultural genocide of our First Nations, definitions of the stages leading to genocide, along with customizable teaching plans and reference materials.
 The interactive guide will be available in print and online in every high school across Quebec in 2021, reaching over 310 000 students.
 No other organization will achieve this widespread educational impact.
 Educators from across Canada are eager to review this unique educational tool and bring it to their classrooms.

-After public consultations with teachers across the province, our foundation discovered that educators struggle to tackle genocide in their classrooms.
+After public consultations with teachers across the province, our foundation discovered that educators struggle to tackle the topic of genocide in their classrooms.
 With the vast array of available material, the subject’s sensitive nature, and teachers’ time-pressed schedules, educators need an all-in-one pedagogical and historical resource on genocide education.
 We conveyed this information to the government.
 In response, the Quebec Ministry of Education has created this unique guide specifically tailored to teachers’ needs.

 Features (nine) Canadian-recognized genocides, including the Holocaust, the genocide against the Tutsi in Rwanda and the Armenian genocide.
 Each genocide is presented similarly, enabling teachers and students to draw comparisons between events and deepen their understanding of the genocidal process.

 The guide combines the best resources on genocide education in one accessible and interactive tool.
 Government experts, educators and community leaders have provided support and reviewed the guide.